RIS-Aided Localization Algorithm and Analysis: Tackling Non-Gaussian Angle Estimation Errors: Two Step 3D Positioning Scheme

-For the MU-RIS-BS link, the available angle information includes the AOAs (azimuth and elevation angles) at the RISs, the AODs (azimuth and elevation angles) at the RISs, and the AOAs at the BS.
-For the MU-BS link, the angle information for positioning is the AOA at the BS.
-However, since we can only estimate the azimuths of the AOAs at the BS due to the assumption of ULAs, the 3D coordinates of the MU cannot be estimated without the elevation of the AOAs.
-Therefore, we use the AOAs at the RISs for the positioning estimation in this paper.
+Consequently, let us introduce the geometry relationship between the AoA information and the position of the MU.
+For the MU-RIS-BS link, the available angle information includes the AoAs (azimuth and elevation angles) at the RISs, the AODs (azimuth and elevation angles) at the RISs, and the AoAs at the BS.
+For the MU-BS link, the angle information for localization is the AoA at the BS.
+However, since we can only estimate the azimuths of the AoAs at the BS due to the assumption of ULAs, the 3D coordinates of the MU cannot be estimated without the elevation of the AoAs.
+Therefore, we use the AoAs at the RISs for the localization estimation in this paper.
+Moreover, as NLoS path component usually varies fast and its weight to the channel is marginal, especially in the mmWave band, we are more interested in LoS path.
+Hence, we intend to estimate the path parameter $( \theta_{MR,i},\phi_{MR,i} )$ of the LoS component from the MU to the RISs, which can be used to derive the position of the MU.